Posted in ACS News Items, on Wednesday Feb 21 2018

 ACS completed some of Wisconsin’s most impressive and unique construction work in 2017.
 ACS received a Project of Distinction Award by Associated Builders & Contractors (ABC) of Wisconsin for its Raising the Roof to Build a State-of-the-Art Acoustics Lab – Briggs & Stratton project in Wauwatosa, Wisconsin.

-ACS was uniquely positioned to deliver the addition to the Briggs and Stratton facility.
+ACS was uniquely positioned to deliver the acoustic testing equipment addition to the Briggs and Stratton facility.
 As experienced turnkey builders of complex facilities, ACS overcame obstacles throughout the building process with innovative and cost-saving solutions.
 In fact, ACS literally lifted off the roof of the facility to get the job done.
-To access the area and install equipment during the renovation, ACS brought in a helicopter to do the heavy lifting, saving time and money by avoiding the need for an oversized and costly crane.
+To access the area and install acoustic testing equipment during the renovation, ACS brought in a helicopter to do the heavy lifting, saving time and money by avoiding the need for an oversized and costly crane.

 “This project is a good example of our ability to leverage our expertise and experience with designing and building test facilities and equipment for engine and vehicle manufacturers.
 The fact that we are based right here in Wisconsin gave us the opportunity to work with many great local contracting firms,” stated Bob Roth, Principal at ACS and Director of Project Delivery.
 The renovation within an existing manufacturing setting consolidated lab spaces, increased testing capacity, added measurement and analysis capability, and improved energy efficiency.